huggingface/hub-docs/docs/hub/models-download-stats.md

 ## Can I add my query files for my library?

 Yes, you can open a Pull Request [here](https://github.com/huggingface/huggingface.js/blob/main/packages/tasks/src/model-libraries.ts).
 Here is a minimal [example](https://github.com/huggingface/huggingface.js/pull/561/files) adding download metrics for Grok-1.
+Check out the [integration guide](./models-adding-libraries.md#register-your-library) for more details.

 ## How are `GGUF` files handled?